Rosen-Team-B/Rosen_B_2/documentation/meetings/clientMeetings/2022 11 22 Team Meeting W12.md

 L: i wasnt planning on it anyway

 B: no but i would liket o have be functional by next week

+A: let me try friday once the midterm is done

+i canspend whole friday working on it

+what are we doing

+L: i can pick up this task

+can you pick up thid tas

+L the task for this week we can finish toimorrow

+we will communicate in the server